Asbestos in Wallpaper

 Identifying Asbestos in Wallpaper

-Visual cues aside, identifying asbestos in wallpaper can be tricky, as the quantity of asbestos content was often quite low and disturbing the paper to assess it can be dangerous.
-The best indicator is the wallpaper’s age.
-If you know it was applied prior to 1999, or you can see any date stamps or labels that suggest it was produced before that date, then it is likely that it may contain asbestos.
+Identifying asbestos in wallpaper is impossible without a survey or sample of the material as the quantity of asbestos content.
+An indicator if the paper does contain asbestos can be its age; if you know it was applied prior to 1999, or you can see any date stamps or labels that suggest it was produced before that date, then it could contain asbestos.

 You can also look for a manufacturer’s name.
 Companies that produced asbestos wallpaper in the UK included: